 Google Adsense Replacing Matched Content with Multiplex Ads

-Matched Content ad is a type of Google Adsense ad which shows recommendations to site visitors and helps publishers promote their website contents to website visitors.
+Matched Content ad is a type of Google Adsense ad which shows recommendations to site visitors and helps publishers promote their website content to website visitors.

 Earlier it was only available for Adsense Publishers having high traffic on their website but now Multiplex ad is available for all publishers regardless of any limitations.